cyx/resume/README.rst

 Summary
 -------
-I am a software engineer with seven years of experience in web application development.
+I am a software engineer with eight years of experience in web application development.
 I specialize in Ruby using `Cuba`_ and more often than not `Redis`_ or `PostgreSQL`_.
 I am heavily influenced by agile programming practices, specifically `extreme programming`_ and therefore focus on simplicity, testing, standards based design and continuous integration.

 Skills
 ------